aiven/aiven-docs/docs/products/flink/howto/ext-pg-flink-integration.md

 - Aiven for Apache Flink service
 - An external PostgreSQL database running and accessible.
 You will need the database's hostname, port, database name, user, and password.
-- If your external PostgreSQL database is set up with SSL encryption, make sure you have the SSL certificate in PEM format to ensure a secure connection.
+- For SSL-encrypted databases, the SSL certificate in PEM format is required for a secure connection.

 ## Configure integration using CLI​